-Xilinx recommends using rectangular Pblock shapes.
+• Xilinx recommends using rectangular Pblock shapes.
 Non-rectangular shapes are also supported for RPs with clocking logic, as long as the tallest column of the Pblock is aligned vertically and horizontally with the clock region.
-The tallest column of the RP Pblock must also range the IOB, and this range must cover the full height of all the rectangles that define the RP Pblock, as shown in Figure 7-8.
+The tallest column of the RP Pblock must also range the IOB, and this range must cover the full height of all the rectangles that define the RP Pblock, as shown in Dynamic Function eXchange Checklist for UltraScale and UltraScale+ Device Designs.
 In other words, this vertical column of IOB ranges must be able to access all rows of the Pblock.
 Pblock shapes like a sideways "L" are not supported unless the vertical section of the shaped includes the IOB range.

-Figure 7-8: Tallest Column of Pblock Clock Region Aligned
+Figure 72: Tallest Column of Pblock Clock Region Aligned

 - A gap is defined as an unranged site type with ranged sites on both sides of it.
-The following gaps are not allowed: - Gaps in the IOB/XIPHY ranges, such as the gap in the IOB column shown in Figure 7-9 below.
+The following gaps are not allowed: - Gaps in the IOB/XIPHY ranges, such as the gap in the IOB column shown in Dynamic Function eXchange Checklist for UltraScale and UltraScale+ Device Designs below.

-Figure 7-9: Unsupported Gap in the IOB Column
+Figure 73: Unsupported Gap in the IOB Column